 Tuna (big eye)

 Tuna (southern bluefin)

 |Common name/s||Tuna (southern bluefin, yellowfin and big eye)|

 |Scientific name||Thunnus maccoyii and Thunnus spp.|

 |Minimum legal size||no minimum|

-The hard copy of the 2019 Recreational Fishing Guide erroneously states the possession limit for southern bluefin tuna is 2 or <160kg in any other form.
-This error has been corrected on this web page.
-Anglers may possess 2 and <160kg in any other form.
+The hard copy of the 2020 Recreational Fishing Guide erroneously states on page 18 that the possession limit for southern bluefin tuna is 2 and up to 160kg in any other form.
+This should be 2 or up to 160kg in any other form.

 |Additional information||These fish can't be filleted in or on Victorian waters.
 They must be kept whole or in carcass form until you're away from the water.
 It's okay to fillet your fish on the cleaning tables at the boat ramp.|

 Looking for albacore and skipjack tuna?
 Click here.